The Best Alexa Uses & Alexa Skills Right Now

 How?
 “Alexa, what’s on my calendar tomorrow” or “Alexa, add calendar event for next Wednesday for lunch with Rachel”

-Pro Tip: If you have multiple accounts connected to your Echo (for example, you, your partner, maybe your kids) in your Amazon Household (accessed under Settings > Alexa Account > Amazon Household), calendar info will be provided for the currently active user.
+Pro Tip: If you have multiple accounts connected to your Echo (for example, you, your partner, maybe your kids) in your Amazon Household (accessed under Settings > Account Settings > Amazon Household), calendar info will be provided for the currently active user.
 Say “Alexa, switch accounts” to get calendar info for the another person in your household.

 16. Listen to books